neat/adaptive/core

 ACCEPTANCE_LOWER_MULTIPLIER

-Lower multiplier used when the controller relaxes acceptance pressure.
+Lower multiplier applied when the adaptive controller relaxes acceptance threshold pressure.

 ACCEPTANCE_UPPER_MULTIPLIER